anttikyl/avglyriccounter/README.md

 ## Potential improvements
 - Filter out live and "best of" type albums to avoid unnecessary MusicBrainz API requests
-- Add info/debug logging with a logging module, using -v and -vv flags on start
 - Improve lyrics parsing to ignore non-word strings and to understand special cases
 - There doesn't seem to be a standardized format for the lyrics, but from looking at the results, well educated guesses can be taken to improve result accuracy
 - Write unit tests for MusicBrainzClient and LyricsOvhClient